heroku/heroku-cli-plugin-ai/README.md

     <value>] [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  resource ID or alias of model (--app flag must be included if an alias is used)
+  MODEL_RESOURCE  resource ID or alias of model (--app flag required if alias is used)

 FLAGS
   -a, --app=<value>      name or ID of app (this flag is required if an alias is used for the MODEL_RESOURCE argument)